 While numerous approaches and essential aspects come into a digital marketing plan, one structure appears to work better than the others.
 An excellent digital marketing strategy should guide businesses through the steps required to develop a tailored strategy for their target audience.
 If adequately implemented, every aspect of a campaign will be aligned with all digital marketing and revenue goals.
-This will help the business reach the ideal audience persona where they exist online through relevant, impactful internet marketing communications.
+This will help the business reach the ideal audience persona through relevant, impactful internet marketing communications.
 Any digital marketing efforts will struggle to increase and drive business growth without a plan from the start.
 Ultimately, proceeding without a plan will result in failure to earn a return on investment.

 In this article, we will look at how to create an effective digital marketing plan.
-Before we do that, let us look at the importance of digital marketing and why companies need to focus on it to stay relevant in their industry.
+Before we do that, let us look at the importance of digital marketing and why companies need to focus on it to stay relevant in their industries.

 The importance of digital marketing